bg-write/chatGPT-cheatsheet/README.md

 So in relation to AI and machine learning, **ChatGPT** is a particular machine learning model that has been trained on a _lot_ of text data to generate human-like responses and carry out natural language processing tasks.

 **Natural language processing models** are AI models that enable computers to understand, interpret, and generate human language, allowing them to interact with humans through speech or text.
-There are many types of AI models (which I'll detail in a future version of this guide).
+There are many types of AI models (more details to come in a future version of this guide).
 For now, it's important to know that ChatGPT uses the **Transformer** model.
 Compared to other AI models, the Transformer model is better at generating responses that focus on the _context_ of a conversation.
 What makes ChatGPT special is that it can be picky and focus on the most relevant parts of a user's input instead of having to process an entire sequence at once.

 > _If you'd like to read more on AI and machine learning beyond this guide, my favorite book right now is Janelle Shane's '[You Look Like a Thing and I Love You](https://www.janelleshane.com/book-you-look-like-a-thing),' which informs a lot of the high-level concepts found in this guide.
 Thank you, Janelle!_